i2cs/koraki-opencart-integration/README.md

 Not registered at Koraki?
 Create one here : https://app.koraki.io

+## OpenCart Module Features

+This OpenCart module can integrate your Koraki widget without any coding.

+1. Embed chat widget
+2. Generates notification when customers complete a checkout
+3. Show live visitor anlytics notifications (not available on free plan)
+4. Show historical visitor analytics notifications (not available on free plan)

 ## Installation

 This section describes how to install the plugin and get it working.